ChrisRiley3/First-Milestone/README.md

 ### Future Features

-* More catogories will added to the portfolio dropdown e.g. charity events, christening's, portraits, landscape prints, commercial work and video
+* More categories will added to the portfolio dropdown e.g. charity events, christening's, portraits, landscape prints, commercial work and video

 * A FAQ page will be added to the navigation bar, this will display frequently asked questions so the users may find quick answers to their questions that other users have previously asked before